metosin/clojure-bootcamp-setup/README.md

 message `"App running..."`, the application is now ready and listening HTTP trafic on port 8080.
 Open your browser to http://localhost:8080/.

-For 2nd day of training, it might be useful to condigure your Eclipse for [cljx](https://github.com/lynaghk/cljx#eclipse--counterclockwise).
+For 2nd day of training, it might be useful to configure your Eclipse for [cljx](https://github.com/lynaghk/cljx#eclipse--counterclockwise).

 ### IntelliJ IDEA with Cursive